 Chicago Region Land Conservation

-We offer general operating and project-specific grants that lead to landscape-scale land preservation and stewardship.
-We support efforts throughout the Chicago region with a current focus on five priority landscapes: Calumet, Forest Preserves of Cook County, Grand Kankakee, Hackmatack National Wildlife Refuge and Midewin National Tallgrass Prairie.
-We also encourage and participate in strategic land conservation partnerships.
+We offer grants and program-related investments that lead to landscape-scale land preservation and stewardship.
+We support efforts throughout the region with a current focus on five priority landscapes: Calumet, Forest Preserves of Cook County, Grand Kankakee, Hackmatack National Wildlife Refuge, & Midewin National Tallgrass Prairie.
+We also encourage and participate in strategic partnerships.

 To Protect and Restore